Skip to content

 Retainer agreement types

-The agreement that each party signs will have the details of the arrangement, including the duration of the contract, the retainer fee, and the rights and responsibilities of each party.
+The agreement that each party signs will cover the details of the arrangement, including the duration of the contract, the retainer fee, and the rights and responsibilities of each party.
 Those are the basic elements found in most contracts.

 Time-based retainers